Tempo Modulation Calculator

 Reading the matrix

-Every cell answers a single question: "If the old [column] becomes the new [row], what is the new quarter-note BPM?"
-The math is exact — Calcophony uses true fractional arithmetic, so there is no rounding drift.
-Cells that land on an integer BPM within your tolerance are highlighted; cells that fall outside the 10–300 BPM range are dimmed as impractical.
+Each cell answers one question: if the old [column] becomes the new [row], what is the new BPM?
+The math is exact; Calcophony uses true fractional arithmetic, so there is no rounding drift.
+Cells that land on an integer BPM within your chosen tolerance are highlighted, and cells that fall outside your configured practical BPM range are dimmed as impractical.

 When to use it

-Composing a passage where the pulse needs to shift from 120 to 144?
-The matrix shows which pivot gets you there in one step (dotted quarter = quarter, as it happens) and which ratios don't quite land.
-For multi-step paths between distant tempos, use Metric Modulation instead — that module searches ordered chains of pivots and reports cumulative deviation.
-For nested-tuplet durations and click-track subdivisions, use Rhythm & Subdivision.
+Say you are writing a passage where the pulse needs to shift from 120 to 144 BPM.
+The matrix shows which pivot gets you there in a single step (in this case, a dotted quarter becoming the new quarter), and which ratios miss by a hair.
+For multi-step paths between more distant tempos, reach for Metric Modulation, which searches ordered chains of pivots and compares each candidate by final deviation and transition duration.
+For nested-tuplet durations and click-track subdivisions, see Rhythm & Subdivision.

 Related modules